dekeh1/CS-443/Syllabus.md

 By this point you should have completed CS-225 – Discrete Structures I and CS-295 – Discrete Structures II (previously MA-220 and MA-290).
 I expect you to be comfortable with the topics of (and formal notations for) sets and their operations, functions and relations, propositional logic and logic operators, graphs (directed and undirected), and finite state machines.

-I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system and a build system.
+I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system and a build system, and issuing commands and navigating your computer's file system from the command line.
+If you have not taken CS-348, I will post tutorials that you can complete on your own to gain the minimum compentency you need to use these tools in this class.

 ***If you are missing any of this background, you should not take this course.***